scunning1987/medialive_single_channel_controller/README.md

 ![](images/cf-create-stack-3.png?width=40pc&classes=border,shadow)

-{{% notice info %}}
-Note, this CloudFormation stack creation will take 10-15 minutes...
+**Note, this CloudFormation stack creation will take 10-15 minutes...
 This is because a CloudFront distribution is created as part of the stack, and it takes a while to propagate settings to all edge locations.
-All other resources are created within a few minutes.
+All other resources are created within a few minutes.**
-{{% /notice %}}

 ---